imanel/websocket-rack/README.md

 Rack env - contain all data sent by client when connectind.

-### @connection
+### @conn

-Thin wrapper between client and EventMachine::Connection
+Connection - thin wrapper between client and EventMachine::Connection

 ## FAQ